juliarashid/Data-100/data_mgt.md

 # Data Management Basics

 Below are 6 bar plots that represent the population of a variety of counties in Liberia.
+The x-axis tells each county, while the y-axis shows the population.

 ![](Rplot03.png)
 ![](Rplot04.png)